The Hunchback of Notre Dame (1939 film): Censorship

-The characters of Claude Frollo and Jehan Frollo are changed from the novel, as was done in the 1923 film.
-Such changes were made because the filmmakers were concerned that portraying the priest as a villain would violate the policy of the Hays Production Code.
+The characters of Claude Frollo and Jehan Frollo were changed from the novel, as in the 1923 film, because the filmmakers were concerned that portraying the priest as a villain would violate the policy of the Hays Production Code.
 In the novel, Claude is depicted as the villainous 36-year-old Archdeacon of Notre Dame; in the film, he is a good character and much older.
 His younger brother, Jehan, is a teenage, drunken student, as well as a juvenile delinquent, in the novel; in the film, he is the middle-aged villain who is also Paris' chief justice and a close advisor to King Louis XI.

 Reception

 The review aggregator website Rotten Tomatoes reported that 93% of critics have given the film a positive review based on 14 reviews, with an average rating of 8.65/10.
 Variety called the film a "super thriller-chiller" but found that the elaborate sets tended to overwhelm the story, particularly in the first half.
 Harrison's Reports wrote, "Very good!
 Audiences should be thrilled anew by this lavish remake of Victor Hugo's famous novel."
 Film Daily called it "compelling, dynamic entertainment."
 John Mosher of The New Yorker wrote that Laughton "achieves something like a tour de force.
 The lines themselves (such modernisms as 'to buy protection'), along with a perfunctory plot arrangement, are among the weak features of the film, which otherwise is a vivid pictorial drama of fifteenth-century Paris."
 E. H. Harvey of The Harvard Crimson said that the film "in all is more than entertaining."
 He said that "the mediocre effects offer a forceful contrast to the great moments" in the film.
 However, Frank S. Nugent of The New York Times wrote a mostly negative review of the film, finding it "little more" than "a freak show".
 Though he acknowledged it was "handsome enough of production and its cast is expert," he called it "almost unrelievedly brutal and without the saving grace of unreality which makes Frankenstein's horrors a little comic."

-The movie was very popular, earning $1,549,000 in the United States and Canada and $1,646,000 elsewhere, but because of its cost only made a profit of $100,000.
+The movie proved popular, earning $1,549,000 in the United States and Canada, and $1,646,000 elsewhere, but because of its cost only made a profit of $100,000.